Russia says Nord Stream likely hit by state-backed 'terrorism'

 Asked to comment on the CNN report, Peskov said there had been a much larger NATO presence in the area.

-Zakharova called for an EU investigation to be “objective,” and said Washington would have to “explain itself” – a reference to President Joe Biden’s comment in February that, if Russia sent troops into Ukraine, “there will no longer be a Nord Stream 2”.
-Biden was referring to possible sanctions on the new pipeline, which was completed before Moscow sent its forces into Ukraine but never put into service.
+Zakharova called for an EU investigation to be “objective,” and said Washington would have to “explain itself” – a reference to President Joe Biden’s comment in February that, if Russia invaded Ukraine, “there will no longer be a Nord Stream 2.”

+The White House has dismissed Russian allegations that it was responsible for the damage to Nord Stream and Biden’s comments were referring to efforts at the time to secure certification to bring Nord Stream 2 into commercial use.

 But the spokesperson for Nord Stream AG said it was not possible to give any forecasts for the pipeline’s future operation until the damage had been assessed.